 U.S. Court of Appeals, First Circuit

 U.S. District Court, Southern District of New York

 U.S. District Court, District of Connecticut

-Armando was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Commercial Litigation and Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Armando was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, and Commercial Litigation.
 Armando has been listed in Best Lawyers since 2017.